SaaS magic number icon

 Saas magic number graph

-ScaleXP fully automated SaaS Magic Number calculations.
+ScaleXP fully automates SaaS Magic Number calculations.
 Data is compiled automatically from your accounting or financial system.
-Your internal budgets, targets and forecasts are automatically added to the graphs.
-All you need to do is click to share the insights with your team.
-Click here to learn more.
+Your internal budgets, targets, and forecasts are automatically added to the graphs.
+All you need to do is share the insights with your team, click here to learn more.

 You may also be interested in